 Wade says that Belyaev worked on Siberian gray rats obviously confusing the Russian’s work with the latter experiments of Frank Albert at the Leipzig Max Planck Institute.
 He repeats the error 100 pages later only to get the species right a paragraph lower on the same page.
 My copy of the book is a later reprint with a new introduction.
 The error should have been found and corrected as Belyaev’s work is too important to get wrong.
 There’s much more to Belyaev’s experiments than I have presented here.
 You would be well rewarded if you sought them out.
 YouTube has several programs devoted to the subject.

-The above criticisms aside, this book is well worth the time it take to read it.
+The above criticisms aside, this book is well worth the time it takes to read it.
 It is well written and offers a view of human behavior that is off the laboratory table of almost all scientists who deal with behavior and genetics.
 It’s verboten not because it is unequivocally wrong, but rather because it does not suit the bias of scientists whose allegiance to the scientific method is overwhelmed by dogma.
 More than half a century of daily exposure to scientists has convinced me that most are no more wedded to data than the mailman, maybe less so.
 The mailman doesn’t cast judgement on the content of the mail he delivers nor does he discriminate against either the sender or recipient.